 However, the current guidelines on keeping omega-3s in your diet are incredibly low.
 Since these essential fats are linked with chronic diseases like heart disease and cancer, the American Heart Association recommends consuming at least 1.8 grams per day of DHA (the main Omega 3 found in fish) and 1.6 grams of EPA (the primary omega-3 in plant oil) to get the necessary amount of these essential fatty acids.
 This gets you into the 3.5 to 5.8 g/day range for most Omega-3-rich foods.

 Kim K et al., Ph.D., a professor at the Harvard School of Public Health and Mediterranean Nutrition Center, explains that:

-“In addition to aiding the maintenance of healthy cholesterol levels, dietary fish oil also appears to reduce triglyceride (fat) levels which are associated with cardiovascular disease risk.
-In addition, dietary fish oil appears to decrease serum low density lipoprotein (LDL) cholesterol levels, actually helping to reduce the risk of cardiovascular disease.”
+“In addition to aiding the maintenance of healthy cholesterol levels, dietary fish oil also appears to reduce triglyceride (fat) levels associated with cardiovascular disease risk.
+In addition, dietary fish oil appears to decrease serum low-density lipoprotein (LDL) cholesterol levels, helping to reduce cardiovascular disease risk.”

 Omega-3s also appear to have a strong anti-inflammatory effect.
 Our recent research from the MRC Laboratory of Nutritional Sciences has found that diets rich in DHA-rich fish lower C-reactive protein levels, a key marker of inflammation.
-Since inflammation is linked to all of the things, we’re trying to overcome with dietary tweaks, including heart disease, lowering inflammation might be just enough to make a huge difference.
+Since inflammation is linked to everything, we’re trying to overcome it with dietary tweaks, including heart disease.
+Lowering inflammation might be enough to make a huge difference.